PostHog/posthog.com/contents/handbook/engineering/support-hero.md

   - If you're ready to look into the issue and you think it might take a while/require a fix, just mention that and say you'll get back to them
   - If you have no idea how to answer or fix their issue, @mention someone who does
 - Start your response with `Hey [insert name], ...` and make sure you're polite, not everyone you talk to is an engineer and as accepting of terse messages
-  - If it's an email (if the source in #_customer_support is email), make sure you format your message as an email and only send a single message, not multiple
+  - If it's an email, make sure you format your message as an email and only send a single message, not multiple
 - Follow up!
 - Housekeeping.
 Once a customer issue/question has been addressed, close the ticket on [Zendesk](#zendesk) to make it easy to identify outstanding conversations.